 - Start a New Chat: send standard text messages, take and send photos (album, camera), make phone calls (video call, voice call), send your location, Red Packet, transfer, send voice messages (voice input)

-- Add Contacts: Invite friends to WeChat, Friend Radar, Join Private Group, Scan QR Code (to add friends), Mobile Contacts, Official Accounts, WeChat Work Contacts
+- Add Contacts: Invite friends, Friend Radar, Join Private Group, Scan QR Code (to add friends), Mobile Contacts, Official Accounts, WeChat Work Contacts

 - Scan: payment option for you to scan a QR code at the cash register

 - Money: payment option for cashier to scan your QR code